mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## Building the login page

-### 1. Use `Sheet` to create layout
+### 1. Creating the basic layout

-The `Sheet` component is simply a html div that applies the global variant internally.
-It is a great building block for creating various layout styles.
+To create the structure for our login page layout, we'll use the `Sheet` component, which is simply an HTML div that supports the global variant feature.

 Open `src/App.js`, and use this snippet to render a sheet on the screen.